MayuranThanushan/SpiritX_WeirdFrames_01/README.md

 ✅ Auto-Redirect on Successful Signup/Login 🔄
 ✅ Protected Routes (Dashboard access only for logged-in users) 🛡️
 ✅ Tailwind CSS for a sleek and responsive UI 🎨

-## 🤝 Contribution Guidelines

-If you’d like to contribute:

-1. Fork the repository
-2. Create a new branch (`feature-branch`)
-3. Commit your changes
-4. Open a pull request